Mwalek/htpv/README.md

 3. Edit any post inside wordpress and you'll see the htpv custom fields group.

 ## How to choose values in Smartcrawl
-All custom fields created by this plugin start with the prefix *dps_*.
+All custom fields created by this plugin start with the prefix *m5_*.
 To select a custom field variable inside Smartcrawl, you must combine the prefix with the name of the custom field you want (with underscores instead of spaces).

-For example, if you wanted to get the value of the field called "step 1", you would type *dps_step_1* and if you wanted to get the value of "step 1 text", you would type *dps_step_1_text*, so on and so forth.
+For example, if you wanted to get the value of the field called "step 1", you would type *m5_step_1* and if you wanted to get the value of "step 1 text", you would type *m5_step_1_text*, so on and so forth.